It is crucial when you are fishing to have the right size fly.

-We hope fully this article and the accompanying video explanation help to explain fly hook sizes in a simple way and cut through the complexity.
-You should now be able to select the right fly fishing hook size and type of hook.
+We hope that this article and the accompanying video explanation will help to explain fly hook sizes in a simple way and cut through the complexity.
+After reading/watching, you should be able to select the right fly fishing hook size and type of hook with ease.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?